 - Know Your Numbers: Track your weight and body mass index.

-- Vanderbilt Healthier You: Vanderbilt Healthier You is a personalized weight management program offered jointly by the Occupational Health Clinic, Health Plus, and Work/Life Connections-EAP.
+- Vanderbilt Healthier You: Vanderbilt Healthier You is a personalized weight management program offered jointly by the Occupational Health Clinic, Health Plus, and Work/Life Connections-EAP to VUMC faculty and staff.

-- One-on-One Weight Management Coaching: Individualized support and encouragement, by phone or in person, is available to Vanderbilt faculty and staff to support healthy weight.
+- One-on-One Weight Management Coaching: Individualized support and encouragement, by phone or in person, is available to VUMC faculty and staff to support healthy weight.

 - Diabetes Prevention Program: A one-year lifestyle change program to reduce the risk of diabetes through healthy eating, regular physical activity, and moderate weight loss.